 As of June 2017, I have gone on hiatus from regularly writing posts for this blog.
-However, I still moderate comments, and respond to emails and other inquiries.
+However, I still moderate comments, and respond to emails and other inquiries, although please be aware that my response time to inquiries can be a week or more now.
 As inspiration strikes me, I will write further posts, however I will no longer maintain a regular schedule of posts.

 My Christian Science pedigree runs deep and long.
 My parents were both Christian Scientists, so I was born into it.
 I am third generation in my family.
+My grandparents on both sides were the generation that was introduced to Christian Science.
 With the exception of a short break in my late teens, I was an active adherent of Christian Science for the first 42 years of my life, and was deeply immersed in its culture.
-As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board Chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years in various capacities and departments.
+As a child and teen, I attended Sunday School regularly, and also a Christian Science summer camp (as a camper, counselor, and staff); I was also involved with a Christian Science singles group; youth groups; graduated from Principia College; was a branch church member (with stints as a Board member, and Board Chair); and I worked at The Mother Church in Boston, Massachusetts for 10 years.
 I also undertook Class Instruction in Christian Science, and regularly attended yearly Association meetings for 10 years.

 Now, I consider myself to be atheist/agnostic.
 I believe there is more to the universe than we fully understand through modern science, but unlike those who are religious, I do not fill that knowledge void with deities or superstition.
 I’m willing to accept that there are many things that we do not know and leave it to science to discover it.
-As I see it, there is no such thing as a deity of any sort.
+As I see it, there is no such thing as a deity of any sort–the whole idea of a deity or deities is completely illogical to me.
 I do believe there may be a power or force in the universe outside of my/ourselves, but it is not some sort of sentient deity.
 Evidence and what makes logical sense to me guide my views.
-For now, I believe in a collective intelligence or energy of which we are all a part, not some sort of separate sentient ‘sky god’ being out there somewhere–that’s just what makes logical sense to me.
+For now, I think there is a collective intelligence or energy of which we are all a part, not some sort of separate sentient ‘sky god’ being out there somewhere–that’s just what makes logical sense to me.
 Evidence will be the only thing that changes my mind.

-I live and work in the Okanagan region of British Columbia, Canada.
+I live and work in the Kelowna area in British Columbia, Canada.
 In my day job, I work as a program administrator for a non-profit social services organization.
 In my spare time, I ride my motorcycle, and I enjoy kayaking, backpacking, skiing, snowshoeing, and other outdoor activities.
 I’m also an amateur photographer.